High-Paying Trade Jobs Sit Empty, While High School Grads Line Up For University

 Like most other American high school students, Garret Morgan had it drummed into him constantly: Go to college.
 Get a bachelor's degree.

-"All through my life it was, if you don't go to college you're going to end up on the streets," Morgan said.
+"All through my life it was, 'if you don't go to college you're going to end up on the streets,' " Morgan said.
 "Everybody's so gung-ho about going to college."

 So he tried it for a while.
-Then he quit and started training as an ironworker, which is what he's doing on a weekday morning in a nondescript high-ceilinged building with a cement floor in an industrial park near the Seattle-Tacoma International Airport.
+Then he quit and started training as an ironworker, which is what he is doing on a weekday morning in a nondescript high-ceilinged building with a concrete floor in an industrial park near the Seattle-Tacoma International Airport.

-Morgan and several other men and women are dressed in work boots, hardhats and Carhartt's, clipped to safety harnesses with heavy wrenches hanging from their belts.
+Morgan and several other men and women are dressed in work boots, hard hats and Carhartt's, clipped to safety harnesses with heavy wrenches hanging from their belts.
 They're being timed as they wrestle 600-pound I-beams into place.

 Seattle is a forest of construction cranes, and employers are clamoring for skilled ironworkers.
-Morgan, who is 20, is already working on a job site when he isn't here at the Pacific Northwest Ironworkers shop.
-He gets benefits, including a pension, from employers at the job sites where he's training.
-And he's earning $28.36 an hour, or more than $50,000 a year, which is almost certain to steadily increase.
+Morgan, who is 20, is already working on a job site when he isn't at the Pacific Northwest Ironworkers shop.
+He gets benefits, including a pension, from employers at the job sites where he is training.
+And he is earning $28.36 an hour, or more than $50,000 a year, which is almost certain to steadily increase.

 As for his friends from high school, "they're still in college," he said with a wry grin.
 "Someday maybe they'll make as much as me."